- GRADUATE STUDIES

 Satisfactory academic progress is measured qualitatively, by review of the Cumulative Grade Point Average (CGPA); quantitatively (pace), by review of the rate of progress – the percentage of credits earned vs. attempted; and overall against a maximum timeframe of 150% of the program’s length, measured in attempted credits.
 Full-time undergraduate students must complete their program within six years (see table below for minimum completion requirements).
-The academic credit for semesters is earned with a passing grade (D or better).
+The academic credit for semesters is earned with a passing grade.
 Satisfactory progress is defined as a minimum of a 2.00 CGPA and a rate of progress of at least 67%.

 |Year||Number of Credits that must be earned|